 The nutty flavor of the seeds can be intensified by roasting in the pan, without fat!.
-In addition to the sesame seeds, the sesame oil obtained from the seeds is used primarily in the international cuisine.
+In addition to the sesame seeds, the sesame oil from the seeds is used primarily in international cuisine.
 In Chinese, Japanese and Arabic cuisine, a dark, aromatic, powerful oil is obtained from roasted seeds.

 Sesame seeds consist of 20% protein and have a fat content of about 50%, which consists mainly of unsaturated fatty acids.
 Also, it has a small number of saturated fatty acids.

 They are one of the most selenium-rich foods.
 Selenium supports the metabolism and the immune system and can be delivered to the body only through food.
-Sesame is full of valuable minerals such as iron, calcium, magnesium, vitamin E and B vitamins and contains cholesterol-lowering phytosterols.
+Sesame is full of valuable minerals such as iron, calcium, magnesium, vitamin E, and B vitamins and contains cholesterol-lowering phytosterols.

 Introduce more of this healthy seed to your diet with these sesame flavored recipes.